skywalkerSam/starboy-blogs/_data/posts/i-Wake-Up-and-Suffer.md

 &nbsp;

-Story of my life...
+**Story of my life...**

 &nbsp;

-One day i wake up
+One day i wake up,

-And everything feels fine.
+and everything feels fine.

-&nbsp;

-Another day i wake up
+Another day comes up,

-And everything is fucked.
+and everything seems fucked.

-&nbsp;

-Some days i wake up
+Some days i wake up,

-And i'm happy for no reason.
+and i'm happy for no reason.

-&nbsp;

-Today i woke up
+Today i got up,

-And i am just sad.
+and i’m just sad.

-&nbsp;

-That's just how it goes.
+That's just how it goes,

-And tomorrow —
+and tomorrow —
 Who knows?

 &nbsp;